 - 1. Annual presentation of four major productions, including one Shakespearean play. - 2.
 Trips to the Stratford Festival of Canada in Ontario; Broadway and off-Broadway theatres; as well as Regional theatre groups. - 3.
-Participation in our Brown Bag Theatre Series and Student Showcase productions in the Fall and Spring Semesters.
+Participation in our Brown Bag Theatre Series and our Evenings of One Act Plays in the Fall and Spring Semesters.